DimaJoyti/go-coffee/docs/PHASE_2_1_DOCKER_COMPOSE_COMPLETE.md

-# 🐳 Phase 2.1: Docker Compose Setup - COMPLETED ✅
+# 🐳 2.1: Docker Compose Setup - COMPLETED ✅

-## 📋 Phase 2.1 Summary
+## 📋 2.1 Summary

-**Phase 2.1: Docker Compose Enhancement** has been **SUCCESSFULLY COMPLETED**!
+**2.1: Docker Compose Enhancement** has been **SUCCESSFULLY COMPLETED**!
 A comprehensive, production-ready Docker Compose configuration has been created for the entire Go Coffee platform.

 ## ✅ Completed Deliverables